micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 Land Development requirements can include several documents such as Excavation and Fill Ordinance, Flood Prevention Ordinance, Building/Fire/Residential/Energy Codes, Traffic Circulation Standards, Subdivision Division Regulations, Zoning Ordinance, and more.
 Some communities have sectioned off these ordinances into a model that called their Unified Development Code.
 From our team's domain experience, there is evidence that a large portion of a City's regulations are development regulation.

-Zoning is a land development regulation, a tool which separates different uses into Zoning Districts for Residential, Commercial, and Industrial purposes.
-Separating uses allows noxious use cases like a pet crematorium to be separated off from uses like residences, but this separation can also cause unwarranted separation.
-In some places it has been illegal for someone to open a small downtown bakery and live above that bakery.
-Due to overly strict separation, laws are constantly being relaxed to allow for more mixed use development.
-These relaxations require access to an ever changing regulation base.
+Zoning is a land development regulation, a tool which divides uses into Residential, Commercial, and Industrial uses into Zoning Districts.
+Separating uses allows noxious use like a quarry to be separated from residences, but zoning can also cause unwarranted separation.
+In some places it is illegal for someone to open a small downtown bakery and live above that bakery due to overly strict zoning ordinances.
+Movements in urban planning such as New Urbanism strive to change laws that and create dense walkable development patterns that mirror pre-WWII development patterns.
+Changes in laws can mean what a land developer can build today may have to be significantly altered to meet new laws.

-For a given project or business venture, there may be a myriad of laws that apply to a given project.
+Setting aside that laws changing over time, a given land development project or business venture has myriad of laws that apply to a given project.
 An experienced developer will know the basics, but for any given project there could be many rules that the same developer has never encountered.

 What if there was a chatbot that a developer, entrepreneur, or citizen could ask questions about these regulations?
 Specific questions could be asked such as: